 Listed in

-The concept of mechanical power (MP) has emerged as a comprehensive indicator of ventilator-induced lung injury (VILI), integrating the effects of tidal volume, airway pressures, respiratory rate, and flow.
-However, applying MP as an absolute threshold (e.g., 12 J/min) across heterogeneous patients with acute respiratory distress syndrome (ARDS) may be inadequate.
-This article explores a rheological model for the respiratory system that reconceptualizes the lung as a viscoelastic body and advocates for individualized MP thresholds.
-We propose adjusting MP based on ideal body weight (J/min/kg) and, more accurately, on static compliance (J/min/L), which better reflects functional lung size ("baby lung") and mechanical vulnerability.
-This normalization offers a more precise risk stratification and easier setting of ventilation targets, particularly in patients with low compliance or abnormal body composition.
-Emerging evidence suggests that normalized MP correlates more closely with mortality than absolute MP values and aligns with the physiological stress-strain behavior of pulmonary tissue.
-Adopting MP normalization within lung-protective strategies could enhance the safety and efficacy of mechanical ventilation, however clinical validation is still required.
+The concept of mechanical power (MP) has emerged as a comprehensive indicator of ventilator-induced lung injury (VILI).
+It integrates the effects of tidal volume, airway pressures, respiratory rate, and flow.
+However, applying MP as a universal threshold (e.g., 12 J/min) across heterogeneous patients with acute respiratory distress syndrome (ARDS) may be inadequate.
+This review introduces the rheological model, which conceptualizes the lung as a viscoelastic body (i.e., one that exhibits both elastic and viscous properties), and applies it to ARDS ventilation.
+The rheological model may offer individualized MP thresholds.
+The potential benefits of adjusting MP based on ideal body weight (J/min/kg) are discussed and, more accurately, on static compliance (J/min/L).
+Static compliance could better reflect functional lung size, though clinical validation remains needed.
+Preliminary clinical and modeling evidence suggests that normalized MP correlates more closely with mortality than absolute MP and aligns with pulmonary stress–strain behavior.
+This normalization provides a more precise risk stratification and facilitates the easier setting of ventilation targets, particularly in patients with low compliance or abnormal body composition.
+This review clarifies definitions and consolidates evidence, highlights the clinical implications of rheology for lung-protective strategies.
+MP normalization within a lung-protective strategy could enhance the safety and efficacy of mechanical ventilation; however, clinical validation is still required.
 This review summarizes the theoretical foundations, supporting evidence, and clinical implications of this approach within the broader context of rheological modeling in ARDS.